sawan22071995/notes/docs/Miscellaneous/ErrorTrackerWithSolution.md

 ###### Solution:

-- Check telnet for dns name configured with NLB with 443 port and check IP address try 4-5 times and monitor responses.
+- In `Nginx server ec2 intance` Check telnet for dns name configured with NLB with 443 port and check IP address try 4-5 times and monitor responses.

   ```
   telnet test-poc.alb.example.com 443